-Simple But Effective Exercises You Should Do For Lower Back Pain Relief
+Simple, Effective Exercises For Lower Back Pain Relief

-Think of these 10 exercises as the simple, corrective movements that you need to do right now to help yourself feel better and to keep your back safe from harm.
+Think of these 10 exercises as the simple, self-corrective, movements that you need to do right now to help yourself feel better and to keep you safe from injury.
 They only take but a minute each and will make a world of difference for you.

-It doesn’t matter where you are, you can do these safe, effective and easy to perform, exercises to help you recover faster from pain.
+It doesn’t matter where you are, you can do these safe, effective and easy to perform, movements to help you recover faster.

 Click the Titles below to learn the corresponding exercise